jetbundle/jetbundle.github.io/index.md

 - **The Simulations** provide open-source code to explore the "lemmas" (Kalman filters, Turán graphs, Byzantine consensus).

 The goal is to remove the redactions.
 The audit trail is the curriculum.

+---

+## Legal and Research Disclaimers

+**Copyright © 2025 Joel Saucedo.
+All rights reserved.**

+This website and its content are provided for **research and educational purposes only**.
+All content, analysis, and conclusions represent the **personal opinions and research of the author** and do not necessarily reflect the views of any institution or organization.

+**No Conflicts of Interest:** The author declares no conflicts of interest.
+This research is conducted independently and is not funded by, sponsored by, or affiliated with any organization that could influence the content or conclusions.

+**License:** This project is licensed under the MIT License with a non-commercial use restriction.
+Commercial use, monetization, or use for financial gain is prohibited without explicit written permission.
+See the [License](/license/) page for full terms.

+**Disclaimer:** See the [Disclaimer](/disclaimer/) page for complete legal disclaimers and research methodology.